CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 - Intersection approach leg: N / S / E / W
 - Type of movement:
   - Motor vehicle: Through / Left / Right
-  - Cyclist: cyclist volume by approach leg (this includes bikes in crosswalks on Spectrum counts.)
+  - Cyclist: cyclist volume by approach leg (Includes "Bikes in Crosswalk" from September 2023 to present: [See here](#bicycle-movements))
   - Pedestrian: pedestrian volume by leg of intersection crossed
 - See here [for the data dictionaries](#turning-movement-counts)